juxor/afaq/markdown/secI5.md

 While recognising that this **is** a danger, anarchists are sure that such developments are unlikely in an anarchy.
-This is because, based on our analysis and critique of the state, we have long argued for various institutional arrangements which reduce the danger of such things developing.
+This is because, based on our analysis and critique of the state, we have long argued for various institutional arrangements which, we think, reduce the danger of such things developing.
 These include electing delegates rather than representatives, giving these delegates a binding mandate and subjecting them to instant recall by their electors.
-They would **not**, in general, be paid and so, in other words, delegates are expected, as far as possible, to remain in their current communities and conduct their communal tasks after their usual work.
+They would **not**, in general, be paid and so delegates are expected, as far as possible, to remain in their current communities, conducting their communal tasks after their usual work.
 For the few exceptions to this that may occur, delegates would receive the average pay of their commune, in mutualism and collectivism or, in communism, no special access to communal resources.
-Moreover, it seems likely that regular rotation of delegates would be utilised and, perhaps, random selection as happens in jury duty today in many countries.
+Moreover, it seems likely that regular rotation of delegates would be utilised and, perhaps random selection as happens in jury duty today in many countries.
 Lastly, communes could leave any confederation if its structure was becoming obviously misshapen and bureaucratic.

 By these methods, delegates to communal bodies would remain under the control of their electors and not, as in the state, become their masters.
 Moreover,